Antrikshy/antrikshy.github.io/_posts/2015-02-05-pebble-js-tutorial-a-guide-to-writing-pebble-apps-using-javascript.md

 AppHookup is the official Pebble app for the [/r/AppHookup subreddit](http://www.reddit.com/r/AppHookup), a place where people contribute app deals and discounts on all platforms.
 It queries the reddit API for the last 35 posts on the subreddit and displays them in an easily-readable fashion.

 Pebble.js apps cannot function without a phone nearby.
-However, AppHookup cannot function without an Internet connection by design, so the user is not expected to run it without a phone.
-Thus, Pebble.js's biggest restriction automatically does not apply to this particular app.
+However, AppHookup cannot function without an Internet connection by design, so the user is not expected to use it without a phone around.
+Thus, Pebble.js's biggest restriction does not apply to this particular app.

 ## Writing A Pebble.js App

 Let's look into what the Pebble.js API provides you with.
 Then I will give you an overview of my AppHookup app.
-The [official Pebble.js documentation](http://developer.getpebble.com/docs/pebblejs/) covers all of the components of the SDK very well, but it is only generic documentation.
+The [official Pebble.js documentation](http://developer.getpebble.com/docs/pebblejs/) covers all of the components of the SDK very well, but it is only generic documentation and there are few Pebble.js tutorials out there.
 In this post, I just aim to give you a basic overview that should be helpful if you're just getting started.

+### CloudPebble

+To write a Pebble.js app, go to [CloudPebble](http://www.cloudpebble.net), an amazing cloud-based IDE for writing Pebble apps.
+With it, there is no need to install anything on your computer.
+You can just write your code, hit the run button and the app is compiled and run on your watch pretty much instantly through your phone.
+The editor itself is great and it integrates with GitHub as well.

 ### Anatomy Of A Pebble.js App